-- Using these tools, we provide sponsors with detailed information regarding the optimal dose for treating specific sleep disorders.
+- We can provide sponsors with detailed information regarding the optimal dose for treating specific sleep disorders.

-- Researchers at CHDR also use driving simulators to test whether a sleep medication affects driving performance.
+- In-house driving simulators enable us to test whether a sleep medication affects driving performance.

-- Polysomnography (PSG) can also be used to examine a compound’s precise effects on a wide range of neurotransmitter systems.
+- Polysomnography (PSG) can be used to examine a compound’s precise effects on a wide range of neurotransmitter systems.

-- We have developed advanced tools for quantifying a compound’s effects on the sleep cycle and to model the compound’s pharmacokinetic and pharmacodynamic (PK/PD) profile.
+- We have developed advanced tools to quantify a compound’s effects on the sleep cycle and model its pharmacokinetic and pharmacodynamic (PK/PD) profile.

 - Combining polysomnography with NeuroCart® can provide a comprehensive neuropharmacological profile of a test compound.

-CHDR has many years of experience studying the effects of CNS drugs on sleep, including medications for patients with sleeping disorders such as narcolepsy and insomnia.
-However, commonly used medications against psychiatric and neurological conditions, such as depression and Alzheimer’s disease, can also influence sleep.
+We have significant experience in studying the effects of CNS drugs on sleep, including medications for patients with sleeping disorders such as narcolepsy and insomnia.
+However, commonly used medications for psychiatric and neurological conditions, such as depression and Alzheimer’s disease, can also influence sleep.
 Therefore, studying sleeping subjects in a clinical trial can increase our knowledge regarding a compound’s neuropharmacology.
 After all, although sleep may appear to be a passive process, it requires the coordinated activity of many neurotransmitter systems in the CNS.

 - Polysomnography (PSG)

-- Standardized sleep stage ratings in conjunction with the Siesta group
+- Standardised sleep stage ratings in conjunction with the Siesta group

 - Multiple sleep latency test (MSLT) and quantitative EEG analyses